-At the start of a program, patients are asked to identify specific goals.
-These may include the following:
+Patients are asked to identify specific goals at the start of a pain management program.
+These goals may include the following:

 Reduction of Pain Intensity

 Although patients rarely, if ever, report that their pain has been eliminated after a pain management program, they often report a reduction in pain intensity.
 Most patients enter a pain management program because of persistent pain, but they learn not to set pain elimination as their primary goal.
 Instead they are encouraged to focus on more attainable goals.

 In group-based pain management programs, patients are encouraged to participate regularly in exercise (including stretching, cardiovascular conditioning, and weight training), and to increase their activity under supervision.
 The goal is to gradually increase function without exceeding limits of pain and discomfort.
 Patients have been known to increase their physical strength and endurance by 50 to 100 percent over a three-month period.

 Proper Use of Medication

 Through education and daily monitoring, most patients can use prescription pain medication responsibly.
 Participants are asked to monitor their medication for a week before entering a pain management program and to report their daily medication at the end of the program.